chris-bc/wendigo/plan.md

 * About

 ### Next steps
-* BT, BLE and WiFi on/off selections mapped to app variables
+* BT, BLE and WiFi on/off selections mapped to app->interfaces[i].active
-* Get/Set MAC leave until ESP32 app further along
 * Start scan -> disable setup
     * Settings should still be available to view, but read-only
     * Use an app->settings_locked flag